training-mode/ruby/intro/2_control_flow/README.md

 if gpa == 4 then puts "Strong!" else puts "Try harder..." end
 ```

-##Ternary Operator##
+##Ternary Expression##

-You may encounter this in some programs, but you can represent conditional statements using **ternary operators**.
+You may encounter this in some programs, but you can represent conditional statements using **ternary expressions**.
 The above statement can be equivalently written the following way:

 ```ruby
 gpa = 4